Whether a special occasion or just a nice surprise, I've hand selected these gifts for you to choose from, all available at the click of a button.

 If your friend has a sweet tooth, how about the chocolate or cookies?

-Brilliant Vegan Gifts for Birthdays & Christmas
+Brilliant Vegan Gifts for Christmas & Birthdays

 1. Yonanas Frozen Healthy Dessert Maker

 The texture is a dead ringer for soft-serve ice cream and the taste is even better; plus it's a heck of a lot better for you than the dairy stuff.

 The machine is essentially just a blender with a small banana shaped mouth.
 You could try using a standard blender to do the same thing, but you won't get that smooth, creamy texture.

 You'd be surprised at the number of vegans who say the only thing they miss about being an omnivore is cheese!